Me in May 2025, standing in Michael Faraday's laboratory at the Royal Institution

 31 Mar 2026

-Topic: Universal Gravitation: The Idea and Its Fate
+Topic: Universal Gravitation: The Idea and its Fate

 Occasion: Colloquium of the Boston Network for History & Philosophy of Physics